mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 !!! note
     The benchmark will stay inactive until the MedPerf admin approves your submission.

 That's it!
-You check your benchmark's server UID by running:
+You can check your benchmark's server UID by running:

 ```bash
 medperf benchmark ls --mine